John Kofi Barku Tettegah: Domestic influence

 Tettegah drew on his experiences with the labor movement abroad and applied them to the conditions in Ghana.
 At the TUC's fourteenth annual congress in 1957, Tettegah announced major changes in the structure of the TUC, including consolidating Ghana's sixty four labor unions into just 16, which was modeled after the structure of West Germany's 16 labor unions.
 Briefly in 1959 he also headed Kwame Nkrumah's Worker's Brigades, a program designed to help Ghana's unemployed youth.

 Since Tettegah had been active in the Ghanaian independence movement and supported the ruling Convention People's Party (CPP) from very early on, he used his influence to encourage the passage of the 1958 Industrial Relations Act, which made the TUC the sole representative of Ghana's labor movement.
 Tettegah used this opportunity to consolidate the leadership of the TUC into a centralized structure and curb dissent within the labor movement.
 Tettegah's work in the TUC was hugely influential in implementing Nkrumah's nationalist project of creating ideological cohesion in Ghana and transforming the Ghanaian mass into a disciplined, modern workforce.

 1966 coup, exile, and arrest

-When Kwame Nkruma's government was overthrown in a violent coup d'état led by military and police forces who established the National Redemption Council in 1966, Tettegah lived in exile from 1966 to 1972.
+When Kwame Nkrumah's government was overthrown in a violent coup d'état led by military and police forces who established the National Redemption Council in 1966, Tettegah went into voluntary exile, living in Tanzania, Egypt and Guinea.
+He returned to.
+Ghana in 1973.
 Shortly after his return to Ghana, Tettegah was arrested with his fellow diplomat Kojo Botsio, and both were charged with plotting to overthrow the government.
 While he was originally sentenced to death, his sentence was commuted to life in prison in April 1974.
 Tettegah was not released until November 1978, after Ghana's 1978 governmental referendum.

 Post-Nkrumah political activity

+In 1980 Tettegah travelled to Nigeria to delivered the first in the series of Obafemi Awolowo Birthday Lectures.
+The first took place in Benin City, the second, Ibadan and the third, Lagos.

 In 1983, the Provisional National Defense Council (PNDC) government appointed Tettegah ambassador to the Soviet Union and later represented Ghana in East Africa.
 He also supported Jerry Rawlings in the 1992 Ghanaian presidential election.